BTCDecoded/blvm-docs/src/getting-started/quick-start.md

 # Quick Start

-Get up and running with BLLVM in minutes.
+Get up and running with BLVM in minutes.

 ## Running Your First Node